 During the school year, the Food Bank also distributes more than 600 BackPack sacks filled with easy to prepare weekend meals for children who qualify for free and reduced lunches at school.

 How do I sign up to volunteer?
 We’ve made it easy for you!
-Just fill out the registration form here on our website.
+Just fill out the registration form here.
 We will contact you with opportunities that fit your skills or group’s needs.

 When can I volunteer?
 The Food Bank welcomes volunteers Monday through Friday from 8:30am to 4pm and Saturdays from 9am to 12pm.
 Additional times and dates are available when we have mobile pantries or a special event in the community.